-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 What he said: “Gallimore is a fireplug with a non-stop motor who excels against both the run and the pass.
 The Seahawks, who have a history of bucking convention in Round 1, also have needs along the defensive line after the unit ranked 21st against the run and 30th in pass rushing last season, according to Football Outsiders’ metrics.”

-Condotta’s comment: NFL.com’s scouting report on Gallimore gave him an interesting comparison — current Seahawk but free-agent-to-be Quinton Jefferson.
+Condotta’s comment: NFL.com’s scouting report on Gallimore gave him an interesting comparison — free-agent-to-be Quinton Jefferson.
 The Seahawks may well need to replace Jefferson.

 Vinnie Iyer, The Sporting News